-Unfortunately, on 7 March, her hopes were dashed when she received a communication from Tweedmouth saying that the naval authorities were “ of the opinion that they would not be of any practical use to the naval service”.
+“of the opinion that they would not be of any practical use to the naval service”.
 She was no less successful with Richard Haldane.
-Despite requests to interest the War Office in the planes, on 12 April, she received a communication for him saying “ I have nothing to add to my last letter to you.
+Despite requests to interest the War Office in the planes, on 12 April, she received a communication from him saying “ I have nothing to add to my last letter to you.
 The War Office is not disposed to enter into relations at present with any manufacturer of aeroplanes”.
 Many years later, on the brink of World War 1, Haldane was criticised for his stance.

 In the 1911 Census, at Homefield, Fishponds, Bristol, “The Lady Jane Taylor”, now aged 82, widow, is registered with her married daughter, Constance (Murray) and her husband, along with four domestic servants.
 Jane died on 13 Dec.
 1920, aged 90.
 The application for probate lists her address as 16 Eaton Place, London.
 Probate was granted to Constance Mary Jane Murray, widow and Millicent Lilla Harriet Taylor, spinster.
 Effects were £17,872.9s2d – a not inconsiderable sum of money in those times.

 One sad little footnote – I found Jane’s sister Julia, in the 1891 Census.
 She is registered as a boarder at 60 Northbrook Lane, Hornsey.
 This appears to be a private hospital or nursing home.
 Sadly she is described as a ‘lunatic’.
 In 1911, she is again a resident patient at 60 Southwood Lane, Highgate.
 She died there in 1915 and is buried with her brothers Frederick and Charles in Brompton Cemetery.